OnionOnGithub/TeardownTwitchChaosMod/README.md

 step 8: you have to change the path to mod to the path where the chaos mod is located(for me its C:my user\\Documents\\Teardown\\mods\\Chaos Mod Copy ) !!!! make sure to use double \\ .

-step 9: open teardown enable the mod and have fun, if you have any problems just comment them here and i will help you asap.
-.
+step 9: Run the script in you fav code editor and make sure you have all add ons installed then enable the mod and have fun

 To obtain your Twitch channel token, you can follow these steps:

 Go to the Twitch website (https://www.twitch.tv/) and log in to your Twitch account.

 Once logged in, click on your profile picture in the top-right corner of the screen.